martinduke/draft-duke-shmoo-remote-meetings/draft-ietf-shmoo-cancel-meeting.md

 within walking distance to provide for the expected number of participants and staff.

-* Local health and public safety infrastructure should expect to have adequate capacity to support an influx of visitors during the meeting week.
+* Local health and public safety infrastructure expects to have adequate capacity to support an influx of visitors during the meeting week.

 Finally, the LLC MUST assess the impact on its own operations, including: